The Life Sciences Law Review: Portugal

 iv Named-patient and compassionate-use procedures

-Similar to what happens under EU legislation, the general rule is that medicines can only be marketed following the granting of a marketing authorisation.
+Similar to what happens under EU legislation, the general rule is that medicines can only be marketed following the grant of a marketing authorisation.
 In exceptional circumstances, however, Infarmed may authorise the use of non-approved medicines, such as when the product is, subject to a clinical assessment, considered indispensable for the treatment of a given pathology and there is no therapeutic alternative among authorised products or when it is necessary to prevent or limit the spread of pathogens, toxins, chemical or nuclear radiation agents likely to cause adverse effects.

-Within the context of interventional clinical studies, following the conclusion of a study, the sponsor is under an obligation to supply the investigational medicinal product or device under clinical investigation for free until its marketing should the investigator consider that continuation of its use by the former participant is indispensable and that there are no therapeutic alternatives with an equivalent degree of safety and efficacy.
+Within the context of interventional clinical studies, following the conclusion of a study, the sponsor is under an obligation to supply the investigational medicinal product or device under clinical investigation for free until its marketing, if the investigator considers that continuation of its use by the former participant is indispensable and that there are no therapeutic alternatives with an equivalent degree of safety and efficacy.

 v Pre-market clearance

-The Medicines Act reflects EU rules in this regard and thus medicines can only be placed on the market following the granting of a marketing authorisation – Infarmed being the competent authority for authorising medicines that follow national procedures.
+The Medicines Act reflects EU rules in this regard.
+Medicines can only be placed on the market following the granting of a marketing authorisation, Infarmed being the competent authority for authorising medicines that follow national procedures.

 vi Regulatory incentives